TERMS AND CONDITIONS FOR VISITING THE UPSIDE DOWN AMSTERDAM

-Article 3.4 The Visitor will not be entitled to receive a refund of the admission fee or any other compensation in the event that the admission ticket has been lost or stolen before he enters the Venue.
-In the event that the Visitor does not use an admission ticket that was purchased in advance, that will be at the visitor’s own risk and expense.
-This provision also applies in the event that the admission ticket is valid only for a certain time and/or date.
+Article 3.4 The Visitor will not be entitled to receive a refund of the admission fee or any other compensation if the admission ticket has been lost or stolen before he enters the Venue.
+If the Visitor does not use an admission ticket that was purchased in advance, that will be at the visitor’s own risk and expense.
+This provision also applies if the admission ticket is valid only for a certain time and/or date.
 Once it has been received, an admission ticket may not be exchanged, nor will the admission fee be refunded.

-Article 3.5 The Visitor (or a potential Visitor) may be denied entry to the Venue if it is apparent that the admission ticket, the discount card or the voucher has not been obtained from TUDA or an agency that TUDA has authorized to issue it.
+Article 3.5 The Visitor (or a potential Visitor) may be denied entry to the Venue if it is apparent that the admission ticket or the voucher has not been obtained from or an agency that has authorized to issue it.

-Article 3.8 TUDA publishes admission prices through its proprietary channels, on the website and through direct communications.
+Article 3.6 The Venue publishes admission prices through its proprietary channels, on the website and through direct communications.
 The prices listed here are subject to change.
-TUDA cannot be held responsible for (incorrect) publication of admission prices by third parties.
-Admission tickets can only be purchased on the website or from one of the venue’s official resellers.
+The Venue cannot be held responsible for the (incorrect) publication of admission prices by third parties.
+Admission tickets can only be purchased on the website or from one of the Venue’s official resellers.

 4 WHILE IN THE VENUE

 Article 4.1 The Visitor is prohibited from loitering in or going to any part of the Venue other than the places where the admission ticket entitles the Visitor to go.